 If you're concerned about your mental health you can ask for help from the mental health service.
 Your GP may also refer you to a mental health team for support.
 GPs and are open between 9am and 5pm, Monday to Friday.
 For more information contact (01226) 645000.

 Find out more about services in Barnsley that provide support on emotional wellbeing.

-OASIS (Opening up Awareness and Support and Influencing Services) is a group based in Barnsley that aims to empower young people to shape mental health services.
-The group meets every Thursday 5pm to 7pm at Horizon College and discuss campaign ideas, awareness posters and put together their own mental health first aid kit.
-For more information, email the project worker.
+- OASIS (Opening up Awareness and Support and Influencing Services) is a group based in Barnsley that aims to empower young people to shape mental health services.
+The group meets every Thursday from 5pm to 7pm at Horizon College and discuss campaign ideas, awareness posters and put together their own mental health first aid kit.
+For more information email email@example.com.

 Spectrum Integrated Sexual Health Service provides all methods of contraception, emergency contraception, pregnancy testing and support, screening and treatment for sexually transmitted infections.

 They are located in Gateway Plaza, Sackville Street, Barnsley, S70 2RD.